Complementary Event

 Euler-Venn diagrams of rolling a die

 Proof.
-We start with the sum of the probabilities of event E and its complement E': $$ p(E) + p(E') $$ The probability p(E) = f/n is the ratio between favorable outcomes (f) and the total number of outcomes (n). $$ p(E) + p(E') = \frac{f}{n} + p(E') $$ The probability p(E') = (n-f)/n of the complementary event is the ratio between unfavorable outcomes (n-f) and the total number of outcomes (n): $$ p(E) + p(E') = \frac{f}{n} + \frac{n-f}{n} $$ After simplifying, we get n/n, which equals 1. $$ p(E) + p(E') = \frac{f+n-f}{n} = \frac{n}{n} = 1 $$
+Begin with the sum of the probabilities of event E and its complement E': $$ p(E) + p(E') $$ By definition, $ p(E) = f/n $, the ratio of favorable outcomes to the total number of possible outcomes. $$ p(E) + p(E') = \frac{f}{n} + p(E') $$ The complement has probability $ p(E') = (n - f)/n $, the ratio of nonfavorable outcomes to the total. $$ p(E) + p(E') = \frac{f}{n} + \frac{n - f}{n} $$ Combining the numerators yields n, giving a final value of 1. $$ p(E) + p(E') = \frac{f + n - f}{n} = \frac{n}{n} = 1 $$

 Let's consider the event E = "rolling a number greater than 2" with a six-sided die.